Tory MP accused of ‘immoral and offensive bile’ over Ukrainian refugees

 “You do not speak for the Tory Party.
 I’m not sure you speak for humanity #whitehotfury.”

-Prime Minister Boris Johnson was resisting widespread calls, including from Kyiv, to drop visa requirements for Ukrainians, instead insisting security checks were needed to prevent the Russian President sending agents to the UK.
+Prime Minister Boris Johnson is resisting widespread calls, including from Kyiv, to drop visa requirements for Ukrainians, instead insisting security checks are needed to prevent the Russian president sending agents to the UK.

 Despite more than 2.1 million people having fled Ukraine according to UN estimates, the latest figures from Downing Street say the UK has granted just 957 visas.

-Against this backdrop, Mr Kawcyznski tweeted: “British Left wing parties demand Britain takes in more Ukrainian refugees.
+Against this backdrop, Mr Kawczynski tweeted: “British Left wing parties demand Britain takes in more Ukrainian refugees.
 This is illiterate and immoral.

 “When war is over Ukrainians will need to return home to rebuild their country.
 We should be supporting Ukrainian refugees in frontline states like Poland & Romania.”